camunda/camunda-docs-manual/content/user-guide/security.md

 #### Authentication Cache

-Due to the [authentication cache]({{< ref "/webapps/shared-options/authentication.md#cache" >}}), by default, the following user management **actions don't have an immediate effect** on currently active user sessions:
+Due to the [authentication cache]({{< ref "/webapps/shared-options/authentication.md#cache" >}}), by default, **the following user management actions don't have an immediate effect** on currently active user sessions:

 * A user account is deleted.
 * A tenant/group membership or authorized application is added to or removed from a user account.

 {{< note title="Heads-up!" class="warning" >}}
-The user management actions mentioned above can lead to the situation that the affected (deleted or unauthorized) user can potentially continue to read sensitive data or perform security-sensitive operations until the authentication cache time to live is due.
-By default, for a maximum of five minutes.
+The user management actions mentioned above can allow the (deleted or unauthorized) user to continue to read sensitive data or perform security-sensitive operations until the authentication cache time to live is due; by default, this is for a maximum of five minutes.

-If that's not acceptable to you, you can:
+To prevent this, you can:

 * Set the time to live to a lower value.
 * Disable the cache entirely (set the time to live to `0`), which leads to querying for the authentication information on each REST API request.

-Please bear in mind that changing the time to live to a lower value can harm the performance of your database server.
+Note that changing the time to live to a lower value can harm the performance of your database server.
 {{< /note >}}

 ### Internal (database backed) User Management